masolimano/maneage/README-hacking.md

      ```

  - **`README.md`**: Correct all the `XXXXX` place holders (name of your
-     project, your own name, address of the template's online/remote
+     project, your own name, address of your project's online/remote
      repository, link to download dependencies and etc).
 Generally, read
      over the text and update it where necessary to fit your project.
 Don't
      forget that this is the first file that is displayed on your online